-2017 - 2021 Young Children Affected by HIV and AIDS Foundation Strategy
+2017 - 2021 Young Children Affected by HIV and AIDS Strategic Initiative Strategy

 In November 2016, the Board of Directors of the Conrad N. Hilton Foundation reaffirmed the importance of children affected by HIV/AIDS as a priority for Foundation grantmaking and requested that Foundation staff develop a strategy for achieving measurable impact in this area.
 This briefing outlines a five-year strategy informed by substantial input from content experts and practitioners in the field, which was approved by the the Board of Directors in November 2016.